-And now: how much of your life do think you spend like this?
-Trawling through negative memories?
-Reliving the things that make you feel angry and bitter?
+Now how much of your life do you think you spend like this trawling through negative memories and reliving the things that make you feel angry and bitter?
 Dissecting, analysing, obsessing — does any of it make you feel happy or put you at peace?
 Of course not.

 Resentment is destructive.
 Resentment is the thing that keeps us rooted in a broken, ugly past.